Vintage Sewing Techniques: It’s All in the Details

 Sewers who are proficient in hand-sewing can blind hem a skirt or a facing that’s arguably stronger and more invisible than what a machine can do.
 Hand-sewn details make for a beautiful, or even couture looking finish.
 It really can make a big difference in your garment to not have a line of machine stitching running along the hem or neckline, especially when sewing something for a special occasion.

 Using pinking shears to finish the raw edges of your handmade clothes is nothing out of the ordinary.
 It’s easy, it’s fast, and it’s an inexpensive investment to make as far as seam finishes go.

 We tend to think of pinked seams as a telltale sign of handmade clothing, so it’s a little surprising to see it used on 1950s department store dresses!
 Machine seam finishing techniques and sergers existed before the ’50s, but it’s more common than you might think to see higher end ready-made clothing with pinked seams, or even raw seams.

 Serged seams are without a doubt the seam finishing technique of choice today and many sewers favor them for the professional touch they add to garments made at home.
 You shouldn’t feel embarrassed or cheapened by pinked seams at home though, because clearly they’re good enough for vintage brands like Suzy Perette!

 The 1950s cocktail dress shown in the photo above has pinked seams throughout the dress, as well as a centered back zipper, and hand-stitched hems and facings.
 So you can see how all of these little details come together to make a garment more “vintage” when compared to a modern dress of a similar style.
-If you’re looking to create a dress like this at home and want to add that authentic vintage touch to your handmade garments, sign up for Sewing Vintage: The Flirty Day Dress with Laura Nash, or Sew Retro Perfect Bombshell Dress with Gretchen Hirsch.
+If you’re looking to create a dress like this at home and want to add that authentic vintage touch to your handmade garments, sign up for Sewing Vintage: The Flirty Day Dress with Laura Nash.